Team2554/documentation/docs/programming/advanced-concepts/motion-profiling.md

 ### PID

 PID stands for proportional-integral-derivative.
 It's a form of closed loop control, and that's basically all I feel like explaining it.
 [Here's a nice article that explains it much better than I ever will](https://docs.wpilib.org/pt/latest/docs/software/advanced-controls/introduction/index.html).
+There was a very useful video on that page but for some reason it's now private.

 ### Motion Profiling